Google Data Studio Tutorial

 1. Use templates

-No need to reinvent the wheel.
-If you’re not sure where to start with Data Studio, I recommend you take a look at their templates for inspiration.
+There is no need to reinvent the wheel.
+If you are not sure where to start with Data Studio, I recommend that you check out

 data studio